dapperlabs/cryptokitties-bounty/README.md

 - Issues that have already been submitted by another user or are already known to the CryptoKitty team are not eligible for bounty rewards.
 - Bugs and vulnerabilities should only be found using accounts you own and create.
 Please respect third party applications and understand that an exploit that is not specific to the CryptoKitty smart contract is not part of the bounty program.
 Attacks on the network that result in bad behaviour are not allowed.
-- The CryptoKitty website is not part of the bounty program.
+- The CryptoKitty website is not part of the bounty program, only the smart contract code included in this repo.
 - The CryptoKitty bounty program considers a number of variables in determining rewards.
 Determinations of eligibility, score and all terms related to a reward are at the sole and final discretion of CryptoKitty team.
 - Reports will only be accepted via GitHub issues submitted to this repo.
 - In general, please investigate and report bugs in a way that makes a reasonable, good faith effort not to be disruptive or harmful to us or others.